 As promised, BET took care of us after Madonna’s depressing tribute at the Billboard Awards, which BET threw major shade after her performance.

-With a performance from Erykah Badu, who sang the album cut from “Sign ‘O the Times,” entitled, “The Ballad of Dorthy Parker,” along with backing from The Roots.
-Bilal was also there and sang the Prince ballad, “The Beautiful Ones” in the most entertaining way possible.
-From his falsetto and the iconic Prince screams, Bilal did a performance that would surely make the Purple One proud! (*sn* check out Bilal’s hilarious stories on his encounters with Prince).
+With a performance from Erykah Badu, who sang the album cut from “Sign ‘O the Times,” entitled, “The Ballad of Dorothy Parker,” along with backing from The Roots.
+Bilal was also there and sang the Prince ballad, “The Beautiful Ones” in the most entertaining and Princely way possible.
+From his falsetto and the iconic Prince screams, Bilal did a performance that would surely make The Purple One proud! (*sn* check out Bilal’s hilarious stories on his encounters with Prince).
 There was also a duet between Stevie Wonder and Tori Kelly, who sang “Take Me With You.”

 Next, was Maxwell who after singing his hit single, “Lake By the Ocean,” did his own rendition of “Nothing Compares 2 U” in which Maxwell changed the lyrics to praise and honor Prince’s influence and trendsetting ways to music.